e2b-dev/e2b-cookbook/guides/ai-github-developer-py/README.md

-# AI GitHub developer that uses E2B Sandbox
+# AI developer connected to GitHub and its own cloud sandbox

 ![Gif from developer](https://ntjfcwpzsxugrykskdgi.supabase.co/storage/v1/object/public/content-assets/1219_019.gif?t=2023-12-19T18%3A26%3A10.474Z)